ErrorNoInternet/lofi-server/README.md

 # lofi-server
-The server for streaming Lofi nusic on Heroku
+The server for streaming Lofi music on Heroku